UED094/UED094/README.md

 - 👋 Hi, I’m Ugur Emre Dogan
-- 👀 I’m interested in Machine Learning, Computer Vision, IoT, computer networks, embedded systems and multimedia communication.
+- 👀 I’m interested in Machine Learning, Computer Vision, IoT, embedded systems but also I am experienced in automation with Terraform, Concourse, Docker especially on AWS.
-- 🌱 I’m currently doing my master's degree at SDSU.
+- 🌱 I’m an Associate Software Engineer @ResMed.
 - 💞️ I’m looking to collaborate on any project which helps people to live in a better place.
+- 🎓 I have a master's degree in Electrical and Computer Engineering from SDSU.

 <!---